akeneo/pim-helpcenter/content/md/assets/upload-assets.md

 The PIM uses the filename to know for which asset the file have to be used and if this asset is localized or not.

-**Example 1 with a not localized asset**
+**Example 1 with a non-localized asset**
 If the filename is `main_picture_S1263547.jpg`, then the PIM will check:
-- If the asset with the `main_picture_S1263547` code already exists, the PIM will update the asset with the `main_picture_S1263547` code by importing the `main_picture_S1263547.jpg` file as its reference file (and generate the variation files accordingly).
+- If the asset with the `main_picture_S1263547` code already exists, the PIM will update the asset with the `main_picture_S1263547` code by importing the `main_picture_S1263547.jpg` file as its new reference file (and will regenerate the variation files accordingly).
 - If the asset doesn’t already exist, the PIM will create a new asset with the `main_picture_S1263547` code and with the file as the reference file, so that the variation files can be generated.

 **Example 2 with a localized asset**
 Another example, if the filename is `akene-en_US.pdf`, then the PIM will check:
-- If the asset with the `akene` code already exists and is localized, the PIM will update the asset with the `akene` code by importing the `akene-en_US.pdf` file as the reference file for the given locale code at the end of the filename (`en_US`).
+- If the asset with the `akene` code already exists and if it is localized, the PIM will update the asset with the `akene` code by importing the `akene-en_US.pdf` file as the reference file for the given locale code at the end of the filename (`en_US`).
-- If the asset with the `akene` code already exists and is not localized, the PIM will display an error message in red.
+- If the asset with the `akene` code already exists and if it is not localized, the PIM will display an error message in red.
 - If the asset with the `akene` code doesn't already exist, the PIM will create a new localized asset with the `akene` code and with the file as the reference file for the given locale code at the end of the filename (`en_US`).

 :::warning